x3dom/x3dom/doc/guide/components.rst

 When to use this method:

-    * never
+    * never (unless there's no other feasible way)

 Extending X3DOM
 ---------------

 In this chapter you will learn how to extend X3DOM with your own nodes which you can load using the methods outlined above.
-We recommend to use the static loading approach in combination with the full profile x3dom.js.
-This will result in the inclusion of ``x3dom.js`` and ``YourComponent.js`` which will contain your custom code.
+We recommend to use the static loading approach in combination with the full profile ``x3dom.js``.
+This results in the inclusion of ``x3dom.js`` and ``YourComponent.js`` which will contain your custom code.

 To follow this chapter you need at least basic understanding of the following concepts, principles, or technologies: